yash170106065/note_app/README.md

 # Note Taking App
 Note-taking applications (also called note-taking apps) allow students to: Store all notes and important information digitally, usually in a cloud-based storage system.
 Type, write, and draw notes on the device of choice just as one would using pen and paper.

+You can view how its working by clicking [here](https://drive.google.com/open?id=1QShBKki09iwDQ4sq1iVXlKoV09UPF26Q)

 ## Running on Local Server

 This project is simple and only needs python3 and python3-django so either you you install like this or set-up a virtual environment